Authorize your email senders

 • Outlook: Open email → File → Properties → "Internet headers"

 Look for the Return-Path header.
-If it shows your domain (e.g., [email protected]), you need SPF.
-If it shows the provider's domain (e.g., [email protected]), SPF is handled automatically and you should focus on DKIM setup instead.
+If it shows your domain or a subdomain you control (e.g., [email protected]), you likely need SPF for that sender domain.
+If it shows the provider's domain (e.g., [email protected]), SPF is usually handled by the provider and DKIM becomes your primary alignment path.

 Where can I find official SPF documentation for each provider?